gradlab/lsarp_gwas/README.md

 ## Interpretation of Significant Unitigs

+A major componenent of this pipeline is pyseer, which is a microbial GWAS tool using linear mixed models.
+A good first step in understanding GWAS results is to read through the documentation and tutorials for this software: https://pyseer.readthedocs.io/en/master/.

 To visualize significant unitigs, you can use the interactive tools phandango and ITOL for an interactive Manhattan plot and annotated phylogeny, respectively.
 Additionally, the pipeline can create a Manhattan plot figure.